AdaCore/gnatcoverage/doc/gnatcov/integrated_instr.rst

 ``share/examples/gnatcoverage/doc/integrated`` directory of the GNATDAS distribution.

-The following considers that the instrumentation runtime was previously installed with ``gnatcov setup``, and that the ``GPR_PROJECT_PATH`` variable contains its installed location.
+The following considers that the coverage runtime was previously installed with
+|gcvstp|, and that the ``GPR_PROJECT_PATH`` variable contains its installed
+location.
 See :ref:`instr-rts`.

 Let's consider a simple ``main.cpp`` file: